MA

 Why study MA Film & Screen Studies at Goldsmiths

-- This Masters goes beyond the borders of a traditional film studies degree so we go back to the beginning of film history to explore what it meant to fashion yourself in an image, or for a society to see itself in an image.
-Then we explore how images gain meaning now, and where they’re going next.
+• This theory-led MA Film and Screen Studies course goes beyond the borders of a traditional film studies degree.
+We go back to the beginning of film history to explore what it means to fashion yourself in a moving image, or for society to see itself reflected.

-- As part of the University of London you also have the chance to explore one option from the MA Film & Media programmes at other universities.
+• As part of the University of London, you will also have the chance to explore one option from the MA Film & Media programmes at other universities.

 Contact the department

-If you have specific questions about the degree, contact Michael Goddard.
+If you have specific questions about the degree, contact Daniel Strutt or Michael Goddard.

 Length